Tower of London (1939 film): Release

 Tower of London was distributed theatrically by Universal Pictures on 17 November 1939.
-The film inspired a remake in 1962 with United Artists signing Roger Corman to direct Tower of London.
+The film inspired a remake in 1962 with United Artists signing Roger Corman to direct Tower of London, with Vincent Price, Clarence in the 1939 film, now playing Richard III.

 This film, along with Night Key, The Climax, The Strange Door and The Black Castle, was released on DVD in 2006 by Universal Studios as part of The Boris Karloff Collection.
-It was released in high definition on Blu-ray as part of Scream Factory’s Universal Horror Collection Volume 3 in December 2019.
+It was released in high definition on Blu-ray as part of Scream Factory's Universal Horror Collection Volume 3 in December 2019.

 Reception

 From contemporary reviews, The Hollywood Reporter stated that Rowland V. Lee "has turned in probably the finest effort in his career.
 He has executed the difficult feat of making this type of picture human personal, building powerfully to his climaxes, injecting curiously apt touches of humor, crowning the effort with the power, spectacular battle scenes".
 A reviewer in Time found the film "less authentic than its elaborately spooky reproductions of London's Tower...But the battles of Tewkesbury and Bosworth set a new high for realistic racket than should deafen the most demanding".
-Variety stated that the film "so strong that it may provide disturbing nightmares as aftermath" and that "Rathbone provides a most vivid portrayal of the ambitious Duke".
+Variety wrote that the film "so strong that it may provide disturbing nightmares as aftermath" and that "Rathbone provides a most vivid portrayal of the ambitious Duke".
 Frank Nugent of The New York Times found the film "all too painful and pointless" noting that "Karloff can't be taken seriously" and that "even the Rialto's audience, which no one dare accuse of hypsersensitivy, grew silent after a while and stopped applauding Mr. Rathbone's villainies.
 He was almost too bad to be true".

-When actors and crew involved in the picture later discussed the film, Vincent Price stated that he "saw it again only recently and found it ponderous but interesting.
+When actors and crew involved in the picture later discussed the film, Vincent Price commented that he "saw it again only recently and found it ponderous but interesting.
 The drinking match was all ad-libbed and had to be done in very few shots to heighten credibility.
 We shot it all in one day".
 Assistant editor Paul Landres stated that "we thought we had an Academy Award picture, we really did.
 Each scene was remarkable. [...]
 And then we saw the first cut and, man, that picture died.
 And the reason it died was that every scene came up to its peak, and there was nothing but peaks in the whole film.
 There was no pacing, there was no change.
 Boy, did I learn.
 I really learned from that one".

-From retrospective reviews, Hans J. Wollstein of AllMovie stated that "Karloff employs all kinds of instruments of torture, but very little actual torture is shown" and found that "with the likes of Karloff, Basil Rathbone, and a very young Vincent Price taking turns chewing the scenery, it is also vastly entertaining" as well as that "the battle scenes are so much more intimate and thus interesting for Universal's lack of elaborate staging".
+From retrospective reviews, Hans J. Wollstein of AllMovie said that "Karloff employs all kinds of instruments of torture, but very little actual torture is shown" and found that "with the likes of Karloff, Basil Rathbone, and a very young Vincent Price taking turns chewing the scenery, it is also vastly entertaining" as well as that "the battle scenes are so much more intimate and thus interesting for Universal's lack of elaborate staging".